l1siki-dev/okinawa_gametheory/docs/11_Future/01_Solution.md

 To build a creative city on a small island, we must kill the Car Dependency.

 ## Future 4.
-Introduce Trains: Convert 2 lanes of Route 58 into a High-Speed Tram.
+Replace Cars with Trains: Convert 2 lanes of Route 58 into a High-Speed Tram.

 Before I talk about this, I want to quickly mythbust "The most valuable land is taken by the US".
 Southern Plateau (where Naha is): 150 - 200 km².
 The US Presence is near zero.